As a Meeting of the Religious Society of Friends (Quaker), Charlotte Friends Meeting seeks to:

 (The link will be sent via email)

-(Note: We don’t post the actual zoom link on our website.)
+(Note: We don’t post the actual Zoom link on our website.)

 Attend IN-PERSON